|

 Ellen, Kendall Jackson, etc.) use the word "reserve" on just about every wine

-they produce.
-The Washington definition would restrict the usage.
+The Washington definition was to restrict the usage.
 No more than

 10% of the production of a given type of wine or 3,000 cases (whichever is greater) may be